I strive to maintain a balance between my job and the rest of my life. Outside of work I have several current interests.

 Family

-My wife is Dr. Enid Steinbart who works as the Director of Advising and Assessment in the Georgia Tech School of Math.
+My wife is Dr. Enid Steinbart who worked as the Director of Advising and Assessment in the Georgia Tech School of Math before her retirement in 2023.
 We are proud parents of three awesome young women Hannah, Natalie and Monica.
-We also have an old dog Madison and a mean cat Bo.
 Here’s some faces to go with the names:

 One (lazy) way to tell our story is to post our archive of annual holiday letters.